AguaClara/Textbook/Technical_Report/Chemical_Dosing.rst

 Chemical Flow Path
 ^^^^^^^^^^^^^^^^^^
-The chemicals are prepared and stored in the chemical stock tanks, on the chemical platform.
-They then flow from the tanks via piping underneath the platform to the constant level tank system, located against the chemical platform wall.
-The chemicals flow from the constant level tank system through the dosing tubes to pipes attached to the doser.
-From there, piping or tubing connects the chemicals to their injection points, where the chemicals are injected into the water in the plant.
+The liquid chemical stock solutions are prepared and stored in the chemical stock tanks, on the chemical platform.
+Chemicals exit the stock tanks through a sloped tube settler to remove sediment and then continue on to the constant level tanks (CLT).
+The CLT uses a float valve to provide a relatively constant chemical level.
+The chemicals exit the CLT and flow to a set of dosing tubes that serve as linear resistors with head loss proportional to the chemical flow rate.
+The chemicals continue to the dose controller where the operator can set the chemical dosages by adjusting the position of a slider.
+The chemicals leaving the dose controller are then routed to the chemical drip locations.
+The coagulant (along with chemicals used for pH adjustment if necessary) is dripped into the LFOM and the chlorine is dripped into the filter exit tank.

 Specifications
 ^^^^^^^^^^^^^^